Arab world: Modern economies

 As of 2006, the Arab world accounts for two-fifths of the gross domestic product and three-fifths of the trade of the wider Muslim world.

 The Arab states are mostly, although not exclusively, developing economies and derive their export revenues from oil and gas, or the sale of other raw materials.
 Recent years have seen significant economic growth in the Arab World, due largely to an increase in oil and gas prices, which tripled between 2001 and 2006, but also due to efforts by some states to diversify their economic base.
 Industrial production has risen, for example the amount of steel produced between 2004 and 2005 rose from 8.4 to 19 million tonnes.
 (Source: Opening speech of Mahmoud Khoudri, Algeria's Industry Minister, at the 37th General Assembly of the Iron & Steel Arab Union, Algiers, May 2006).
 However even 19 million tons pa still only represents 1.7% of global steel production, and remains inferior to the production of countries like Brazil.

 The main economic organisations in the Arab World are the Gulf Cooperation Council (GCC), comprising the states in the Persian Gulf, and the Union of the Arab Maghreb (UMA), made up of North African States.
 The GCC has achieved some success in financial and monetary terms, including plans to establish a common currency in the Persian Gulf region.
-Since its foundation in 1989, the UMA's most significant accomplishment has been the establishment of a 7000 km highway crossing North Africa from Mauritania to Libya's border with Egypt.
+Since its foundation in 1989, the UMA's most significant accomplishment has been the establishment of a 7,000 km highway crossing North Africa from Mauritania to Libya's border with Egypt.
 The central stretch of the highway, expected to be completed in 2010, will cross Morocco, Algeria and Tunisia.
-In recent years a new term has been coined to define a greater economic region: the MENA region (standing for "Middle East and North Africa") is becoming increasingly popular, especially with support from the current US administration.

-As of August 2009 it was reported that Saudi Arabia is the strongest Arab economy according to World Bank.
+In recent years a new term has been coined to define a greater economic region: the MENA region, standing for "Middle East and North Africa", is becoming increasingly popular, especially with support from the current US administration.As of August 2009 it was reported that Saudi Arabia is the strongest Arab economy according to World Bank.

 Saudi Arabia remains the top Arab economy in terms of total GDP.
-It is Asia's eleventh largest economy, followed by Egypt and Algeria, which were also the second and third largest economies in Africa (after South Africa), in 2006.
+It is Asia's eleventh largest economy, followed by Egypt and Algeria, which were the second and third largest economies in Africa, after South Africa, in 2006.
 In terms of GDP per capita, Qatar is the richest developing country in the world.

 The total GDP of all Arab countries in 1999 was US$531.2 billion.
-By grouping all the latest GDP figures, the total Arab world GDP is estimated to be worth at least $2.8 trillion in 2011.
+The total Arab world GDP was estimated to be worth at least $2.8 trillion in 2011.
 This is only smaller than the GDP of the US, China, Japan and Germany.